Eating fruits and vegetables that are in season naturally supports the body’s nutritional needs and can save you money too.

 - Higher nutritional value.
 Seasonal fruits and vegetables that naturally ripen in the sun are fresher, taste better and have the highest amount of nutrition, antioxidants and phytonutrients.
 Produce loses nutritional value the longer it is stored or sits while being transported.
 Eating locally grown, seasonal produce closer to the time of harvesting is going to provide the most nutrition.

-- Buy organic for less.
-Buying seasonal produce is a great way to add more organic food to your diet.
+2. Buy organic for less.
+Buying what is in season is a great way to add more organic food to your diet.
 Seasonal produce tends to be easier to grow and often abundant, therefore making it less expensive.
 Look for locally grown, organic produce which will be even more economical.
 To save time, order a seasonal Vegebox to be delivered to your door.

-- Nature knows best.
-Seasonal produce provides the body with the nutrition it needs.
+3. Nature knows best.
+Eating seasonal fruits and vegetables provides the body with the nutrition it needs.
 Winter brings a variety of citrus, high in Vitamin C which supports the body to fight coughs and colds.
 Winter vegetables are perfect for making warm and nourishing meals like soups, stews and casseroles.

-- Support sustainability.
+4. Support sustainability.
 Local produce does not have far to travel, which reduces the number of food miles and environmental impact.
 Eating seasonally supports local farming, communities and resources, by using less transportation and refrigeration.
 With today’s global transport options, it can be easy to lose track of local seasonality.
-Click here for a list of seasonal produce in New Zealand.
+Look for NZ grown produce and shopping at markets will keep you on track.

 Winter is a time to nourish and rejuvenate

 During the cooler winter months, we naturally crave warm and nourishing meals like soups and stews.
 Eating seasonal vegetables and fruit in winter is essential for supporting the immune system during cold and flu season.
 Cooked meals are easy to digest, giving the digestive system a rest from raw vegetables.